Azure/aad-pod-identity/charts/aad-pod-identity/README.md

 $ helm delete [last deployment] --purge
 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.
-All the CRDs are also removed with helm version > `2.14.2`.

-If the CRDs created by this chart still exist after uninstalling the chart, run the following commands to manually cleanup the CRDs.
+> The CRD created by the chart are not removed by default and should be manually cleaned up (if required)

 ```bash
 kubectl delete crd azureassignedidentities.aadpodidentity.k8s.io kubectl delete crd azureidentities.aadpodidentity.k8s.io